anishpawarrr/SlipStream/README.md

 # SlipStream

 ## Overview
-SlipStream is a Race Engine which is a sophisticated system designed for handling race telemetry data.
+SlipStream is a Race Engine which is designed for handling race telemetry data.
 It efficiently manages the collection, storage, and streaming of real-time information from racing vehicles.

 ## Core Functionality
 - **Data Collection**: Captures high-frequency telemetry data from vehicles during races